-Businessman, self-help author and financial literary activist Robert Kiyosaki was also a Keynote speaker.
-In 1997, Kiyosaki published his book Rich Dad Poor Dad comparing the manner by which his own father viewed the accumulation of wealth – via a salaried position in education – versus his Rich Dad acquaintance, who showed him how to achieve financial independence through the consistent application of powerful entrepreneurial and financial-acquisition skills.
+Businessman, self-help author, and financial literary activist Robert Kiyosaki was also a Keynote speaker.
+In 1997, Kiyosaki published his book Rich Dad Poor Dad comparing how his father viewed the accumulation of wealth – via a salaried position in education – versus his Rich Dad acquaintance, who showed him how to achieve financial independence through the consistent application of powerful entrepreneurial and financial-acquisition skills.
 Kiyosaki is a very strong proponent of direct gold ownership.

 The Sides of a Coin Are the Front, the Back, and...

 Though I have read several of Kiyosaki's books over the years, it was the opportunity to meet with and hear him speak, that drove home the relevance of his philosophy.
 A core aspect of his work is to bring financial education – a precursor to financial freedom – to as many young people as possible.